coopyey/personal-site/content/plants.md

 **Sprouted:** April 25, 2024 \
 **Type:** Soil sow in a grow tray on heating pad \
 I have three cells of these I am attempting to sprout.
 Very dark, black tomatoes that are supposed to taste absolutely amazing.
 I'm hoping to get these large enough to get put outside before the summer hits too hard, and then baby them through the hot summer to get some mighty delicious tomatoes.
 (Tomatoes are prolific where I live, so three plants will be far too many - I'm hoping to produce enough to give tomatoes to my friends as well. :>)

-## Radish, Japanese Wasabi
-**Latin Name:** *Raphanus sativus* \
-**Planted:** April 20, 2024 🌿 \
-**Sprouted:** April 22, 2024 \
-**Type:** Soil sow in a grow tray on heating pad \
-I currently have 4 cells of these, all which have sprouted at time of publishing.
-These were the gift seeds from Rare Seeds for ordering >$10 on an order, and I was so delighted to see these as I had considered ordering these as well as everything else.
-The flavor of this radish is said to be close to that of wasabi or horseradish root.

 <!-- POTTED SECTION -->
 # Potted Plants